basecs101/getting-started-with-rest-service/README.md

 ### Spring Boot Annotations:
 1. `SpringBootApplication` : `@SpringBootApplication` is a convenience annotation that adds all the following:
-   * `@SpringBootConfiguration`: Tags the class as a source of bean definitions for the application context.
+    1. `@SpringBootConfiguration`: Tags the class as a source of bean definitions for the Application Context or \
+       Spring IOC Container.
-   * `@EnableAutoConfiguration`: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
-For example, if spring-webmvc is on the classpath, this annotation flags the application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
+    2. `@EnableAutoConfiguration`: Tells Spring Boot to start adding beans based on classpath settings, other beans, \
+       and various property settings.
+For example, if spring-webmvc is on the classpath, this annotation flags the \
+       application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
-   * `@ComponentScan`: Tells Spring to look for other components, configurations, and services in the com/example package, letting it find the controllers.
+    3. `@ComponentScan`: Tells Spring to look for other `@Component`, `@Configuration`, `@Controller` and `@Service` \
+       in the com/basecs101 package, letting it find the classes to create beans.
 2. `SpringBootTest` : Annotation that can be specified on a test class that runs Spring Boot based tests.
 Provides the following features over and above the regular Spring TestContext Framework:
    * Uses `SpringBootContextLoader` as the default `ContextLoader` when no specific `@ContextConfiguration`(loader=...) is defined.
    * Automatically searches for a `@SpringBootConfiguration` when nested `@Configuration` is not used, and no explicit classes are specified.